DiddiLeija/diddiparser/README.md

 ## More help is here!

 Go to [SECURITY.md](http://github.com/diddileija/diddiparser/blob/main/SECURITY.md) to view the supported versions and security advisories.
-View [CHANGELOG.md](http://github.com/diddileija/diddiparser/blob/main/CHANGELOG.md) to view all the published versions.
+Read [NEWS.md](http://github.com/diddileija/diddiparser/blob/main/NEWS.md) to view all the published versions.
 Or go to the related [wiki](http://github.com/diddileija/diddiparser/wiki/Home) to read a larger explanation of the package contents.

 ## Want to help?